Minwenchong/MobileAcousticNet/README.md

 # MobileAcousticNet
-This is the implementation of MobileAcousticNet and its  training and testing dataset
+This repository provides the datasets used by MobileAcousticNet.